bcgov/sbc-qsystem/Documentation/devops/README.md

 Create a Jenkins server using the Jenkins Persistent template.
 It is recommended you allocate more than the minimum 1GB of storage to Jenkins, as otherwise you will frequently have to cull files from Jenkins.

+Note:  On the OpenShift Dashboard you will see two deployment objects under the group Jenkins Persistent.
+This is because the Jenkins server has two services.
+One service is the main web based user interface, and the other is a JNLP interface that the slaves use to communicate with the main server.

 Jenkins Slave
 -----------
 Slaves are created automatically by the master Jenkins server.
 If this is not working then you likely are using the wrong Jenkins image.
 Use openshift/jenkins:latest.